Mofizulshuvo/Mofizulshuvo/README.md

 ## 🚀 About Me

 I’m a Computer Science & Engineering student learning software development step by step.
-I believe in learning by **building real projects** rather than just following tutorials.
+I believe in learning by building real projects instead of only following tutorials.

-Currently, I’m developing a **complete Event Management System** from scratch using:
+Currently, I’m developing a complete **Event Management System** from scratch using:

 - **Django** for backend development
 - **React** for frontend development